IBM/integrity-enforcer/docs/README_HOW_IE_WORKS.md

     Error from server: error when creating "test-cm.yaml": admission webhook "ac-server.integrity-enforcer-ns.svc" denied the request: No signature found
     ```

-#### Step 3.
-Create and store a signature for a resource
+3. Generate a signature for a resource

-1. Generate a signature for a resource with the script: https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-rs-sign.sh
+    To generate a signature for a resource,  we use a utility [script](https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-rs-sign.sh)

-    Setup a signer in https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-sign-config.sh
+    We setup a signer in the [config file](https://github.ibm.com/mutation-advisor/ciso-css-sign/blob/master/gpg-sign-config.sh)

-    E.g. Configure `signer@enterprise.com` as `SIGNER` in the configuration file.
+    The following shows the content of config file: `gpg-sign-config.sh`  which configures `signer@enterprise.com` as `SIGNER`.

     ```
     #!/bin/bash
     SIGNER=signer@enterprise.com
     ```

-    Run the following script to generate a signature which would be stored in a file `/tmp/single-rsc-rs.yaml` (`ResourceSignature`)
+    Run the following script to generate a signature
+      - `gpg-sign-config.sh`:  Config file to specify a signer
+      - `/tmp/test-cm.yaml`:  A resource file to be signed, which may include specification for a single resource or multiple resources
+      - `/tmp/test-cm-rs.yaml`: A custom resource `ResourceSignature` generated that includes signature for the resource

     ```
     $ ./scripts/gpg-rs-sign.sh gpg-sign-config.sh /tmp/test-cm.yaml /tmp/test-cm-rs.yaml
     ```

     Generated signature for a resource is included in a custom resource `ResourceSignature`.

-    Structure of generated `ResourceSinature` in `/tmp/single-rsc-rs.yaml`:
+    Structure of generated `ResourceSinature` in `/tmp/test-cm-rs.yaml`:

     ```
       apiVersion: research.ibm.com/v1alpha1